A Hero Furthers Her Training and Skills

 Remarkably, all seven burn victims survived their injuries, largely due to the heroic efforts of nurses, physicians, surgeons and staff at the UW Health Burn Unit.

 Angela Gibson, RN, PhD ’07, MD ’09, is one of those heroes.
-She was just 22 years old and four months into her nursing career when she was thrust into one of the most demanding, exhausting, exhilarating and lifechanging events in her life.
+She was just 22 years old and four months into her nursing career when she was thrust into one of the most demanding, exhausting, exhilarating and transformative events in her life.

 She’s the eighth person whose life was forever changed.
 But her transformation — from burn nurse to surgeon and researcher — is one of re-invention and redemption.